timescale/docs/mst/migrate-to-mst.md

 <highlight type="warning">
 Depending on your database size and network speed, migration can take a very long time.
-During this time, any new writes that happen during the dumping process are not included, hence to get all your data you should turn off all the writes to the old database server before you start the dumping process.
+During this time, any new writes that happen during the dumping process are not included.
+To prevent data loss, turn off all the writes to the old database server before you start the dumping process.
 Try to migrate as a cold run without turning off writes on your previous server and running the dump concurrently.
 This gives you an estimate of the time the dump